CHRISTINAKRAMP/Rhino-3D-Alias-Shortcuts/README.md

 # Rhino-3D-Alias-Shortcuts
-A custom set of Rhino3D v6 Alias shortcuts based upon the Maxwan AutoCAD shortcuts and the on @DarrelDonald aliases.
+A custom set of Rhino3D v6 Alias shortcuts based upon the Maxwan AutoCAD shortcuts and the on @DarrelRonald aliases.

 These roughly 215 shortcuts have been developed by Christina Krampokouki and Jan Cyganski based on @DarrelRonald.
 Rhinoceros aliases can be used to make command scripts smaller by substituting a word for a whole macro or part of a macro.
 It drastically speeds up your drawing.
 If you want to add new Aliases, you can refer to the weblink below.